 We can check your current arrangements to ensure that you are complying with the law and that you are minimising your liability, where possible.
 We can also advise you on how to prepare for the changes in agency worker rights.

-For advice on agency workers or any employment law issues, please contact Richard Porter or Jolyon Berry in the Employment team on 01206 574431 or email email@example.com.
+For advice on agency workers or any employment law issues, please contact Jolyon Berry who leads the Employment team on 01206 574431 or email email@example.com.
 Thompson Smith and Puxon has offices in Colchester and Clacton , Essex.